yt-project/yt/doc/source/analyzing/objects.rst

 Slicing Syntax for Selecting Data
 ---------------------------------

-yt provides a mechanism for rapidly selecting data from a dataset.
+yt provides a mechanism for easily selecting data while doing interactive work on the command line.
 This allows for region selection based on the full domain of the object.
 Selecting in this manner is exposed through a slice-like syntax.
 All of these attributes are exposed through the ``RegionExpression`` object, which is an attribute of a ``DataSet`` object, called ``r``.

 Getting All The Data
 ^^^^^^^^^^^^^^^^^^^^